beynar/svelte-streamdown/README.md

 ### Citation Support

 Streamdown supports inline citations that allow you to reference external sources and display them in interactive popovers.
-Citations work out-of-the-box with a simple object structure and support nested references like this `[smith2023, nested.subsection]` will render into [smith2023, nested.subsection]
+Citations work out-of-the-box with a simple object structure and support nested references like this `[cloudflare.website, vercel]` will render into [cloudflare.website, vercel]

 To enable inline citations, pass a `sources` object as a prop to the `Streamdown` component.